docker-archive/classicswarm/docs/scheduler/filter.md

 $ swarm join --advertise=192.168.0.43:2375 token://XXXXXXXXXXXXXXXXXX
 ```

-Once the nodes are joined to a cluster, the Swarm master pulls their respective
+Once the nodes are joined to a cluster, the Swarm manager pulls their respective
 tags.
-Moving forward, the master takes the tags into account when scheduling
+Moving forward, the manager takes the tags into account when scheduling
 new containers.

 Continuing the previous example, assuming your cluster with `node-1` and